spacevini8/finnish-roulette/README.md

 It does exactly what you think it does

-It deletes your linux system if you choose a sylinder with the "bullet"
+It deletes your linux system if you choose a cylinder with the "bullet"

 Have fun!